steven3092/dream-travels/README.md

 npm run coverage
 ```

-You will see a folder coverage appearing in the at the root dream-travel folder.
+You will see a folder coverage appearing in  at the root dream-travel folder.
 You can unfold the coverage folder and open the html file.
 You will see a complete view on the test coverage.

 <img width="1187" alt="Screenshot 2024-07-14 at 17 15 45" src="https://github.com/user-attachments/assets/084add46-7d09-4436-8d91-99e3f11bf07a">